 Some pets seem to have antennae that warn them when they’re approaching the vet clinic.
 They know…and they’re not happy about it.
-A few ways to change your pet’s mindset are:
+Here are a few ways to change your pet’s mindset.

 Most pet owners have heard of heartworm, but few of us understand what it is and the danger it poses to our pets.
 In colder climates, such as here in Minnesota, heartworm just doesn’t seem like a big risk, causing many pet parents to put year-round parasite prevention on the back burner.

 April is Heartworm Awareness Month, and the team at The Bluff’s Pet Clinic would like to take this opportunity to share with our readers the importance of heartworm protection for all pets.

 Continue reading “The Importance of Heartworm Protection for Pets”

 Fleas and ticks are one of the last things most of us want to think about, but these creepy-crawlies can pose some serious health risks to your pets.
 They’re more than just annoying—as it turns out, fleas, ticks, and the diseases they carry can be passed to the human members of the family as well.

 Continue reading “Flea and Tick Prevention 101”